Calibration / method of moments - Gali (2015)

 Matching the theoretical moments of the nonlinear model solution to the data is no more complicated for the user than in the linear solution case (see above).

-We need to define the target value and function and let an optimiser find the parameters minimising the distance to the target.
+Define the target value and function and let an optimiser find the parameters minimising the distance to the target.

 Keeping the targets: